 Virtual Reality is a big trend in museums, but what are the best examples of museums using VR?

-It is clear that technology plays a huge part in the modern museum experience.
 Take for example Philadelphia’s Franklin Institute.
 They launched a range of Virtual Reality experiences in 2016.
 As part of the installation, visitors can use VR to journey to the depths of the ocean, the far edges of outer space or even inside the human body.
 This technology allows people to be completely immersed in an interactive adventure.
 The Franklin claims these exhibitions will transform the visitor’s view of the world.

 What does VR mean for museums?